Justin-Insight/whistlersrun.com/content/_index.md

     footprints: left
     background_color: white
   - heading: Our herd
+    body: >-
-    body: "Get to know the owners behind Whistler’s Run and meet each of the animals who make our barn so special."
+      <p>Get to know the owners behind Whistler’s Run and meet each of the animals who make our barn so special.</p>
     button:
       enabled: true
       button_url: /about/